 The stepup event occurs if the user does not have a required security role for the application he wants to access.
 Establishing the step-up can take place with or without user interaction.
 Just as the authenticate event, also the stepup event is triggered by nevisProxy or by a client that accesses nevisAuth through an API, such as the WS-Trust webservice API.

 The unlock function provides a minimal re-authentication procedure that offers a minimal screen saver functionality on an established user session.
 This event is triggered by nevisProxy when a session exists, but the re-authentication interval is reached.
 Also a client that accesses nevisAuth through an API can trigger an unlock event.

 In case of the logout event, the system terminates the global session and notifies all session members to remove resources associated with the global session or user.
 This event is triggered by nevisProxy when a user explicitly performs a logout.

 Note that the termination of a session due to a time-out is no authentication event.

-Besides its core function of processing authentications, nevisAuth provides additional functionality (or resources, see:
+Besides its core function of processing authentications, nevisAuth provides additional functionality (or resources, see the preceding figure):

 The task of the token assembler is to generate SecTokens.
 It is possible to configure different token assemblers for different authentication processes (domains).
 Which fields are stored on the SecToken, e.g., user roles, authentication level, token expiration time, signature key, depends on the token assembler's configuration.